liborty/TokenCrypt/README.md

 `zstd` is an alternative compression, selectable with `-z` option to `ncrpt` and `pack`.
 It usually needs to be installed with: `sudo apt-get install zstd`

 `dcrpt` and `unpack` issue warnings if any of the necessary utilities are not installed.
 It is probably best to install them all.
 There is not much difference between `lzma` and `zstd` compressions but they each have their own fans. `lzma` appears to have slightly better compression rate and `zstd` is slightly faster and more controllable.
-Of course, to unpack/decrypt archives on a new machine, it must have the same compression/decompression utility installed, too.
+Of course, to unpack archives on a new machine, it must have the same utility installed, too.

 ## Usage